Rainymood/rainymood.github.io/_essays/system.md

 In this post I want to collect and synthesize everything I know about building systems.

-This post focuses on building software and machine learning systems because that's what I do in my job.
-However, I hope that this advice is generic enough to also apply to other systems.

 💡 This post is in a **draft** stage.
 I am in the information collection stage.
 {: .notice--warning}

 # Outline

-Here's an outline you can use for your blog post on building great systems:

 * Introduction
   * What is a system